Forget the lame frat boy stereotype!

 Even romance novels know this is the power dynamics woman crave in relationship.
 The sexy series called Fifth Avenue for example is all about men who are alpha-male strong falling for female characters who are formidable forces in their own right (and the men wouldn’t have them any other way).

 So, if you've had it with passive, emo guys, here are five very good reasons to date an alpha male instead:

 1. Intense eye contact.
-Alpha males, of both the human and animal variety, are not quick to avert their gaze from eye contact as "beta" or other less dominant males are wont to do.
+Alpha males, of both the human and animal variety, are not quick to avert their eye gaze as "beta" or other less dominant males are wont to do.
 Dog owners, for example, will often "stare down" their dogs in order to prove dominance while training them.

 2. He's resilient.
 Alpha males are persistent.
 They know what they want—and they work hard to get it.
 This is good news for you and your potential alpha male boyfriend.
 As leading depression researcher, Peter D. Kramer asserts: happiness is not the opposite of depression, resilience is.
 Bouncing back from rejection and overcoming difficulties are much easier with a positive belief that one can and will, in fact, get over this hurdle and even thrive in the process.

 4. He's outgoing.
 Think of the typical alpha male in a social setting.
 Chances are he's the one working the room, laughing and joking, unafraid to approach a woman who strikes his fancy.
-Alpha males tend to be outgoing, and the good news for you dating one is that extraverted people—that is, people who draw their energy from being around other people often feel happier.
+Alpha males are usually outgoing, and the good news for you dating one is that extroverted people—that is, people who draw their energy from being around other people often feel happier.

 Need more inspiration to give that alpha guy a try?
-Check out the hot new Fifth Avenue romance series and say hello to the steamiest beach reads of 2014.
-The first book, Avenge Me and its prequel Take Me, hits bookshelves in June.
+Check out the hot Fifth Avenue romance series for some seriously steamy beach reading.
+To find out more information, visit www.harlequin.com/fifthavenue.